homshern/homshern/README.md

 # Wave to me cuz I need friends 👋

 Hola!
-This is Homs and I'm hungry.
+This is Homs and I'm cute.

 ```javascript
 let homshern = {